dgaydukov/cert-ocpjp11/files/ocpjp11.md

 195
 ```

-Compare 2 `StringBuilder` classes: Because `StringBuilder` doesn’t implement `equals` method and use it from `Object.equals` it returns true only we we compare the same instances.
+Compare 2 `StringBuilder` classes: Because `StringBuilder` doesn’t implement `equals` method and use it from `Object.equals` it returns true only if we compare the same instances.
 To compare them by their content, we can use `compareTo` method. `Objects.equals` also won’t work since it’s just a safe call to a.equals(b).
 So we can use 2 ways to compare
 ```java
 import java.util.Objects;